liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 ### Add the Third Party Library's Capabilities to the Current Static Set of Resolver Capabilities

-You can add your third party dependencies to the distro JAR's list of capabilities by listing them as provided modules.
+You can add your third party dependencies to the target platform's default list of capabilities by listing them as provided modules.
 Do this by adding the following Gradle code into your workspace's root `build.gradle` file:

     dependencies {